 Miyar's interests include bioarchaeology, paleopathology, epidemiology, dental anthropology, epigenetics, isotopic analysis, and geometric morphometrics.

-My main interests include morphometrics, scientific visualization, linear algebra and forensic anthropology.
+Her interests include morphometrics, scientific visualization, linear algebra and forensic anthropology.

 Jieun is a biological anthropologist whose specialty lies in human skeletal biology and its application to forensic anthropology and bioarchaeology.
 She received a Ph.D. in biological anthropology from the University of Tennessee, Knoxville in 2016.
 Her doctoral dissertation investigated the extent of population variation (if it ever exits) in skeletal aging process using Southeast and East Asian populations, and sought to develop a more inclusive age-at-death estimation method that is broadly applicable to Asians.
 To complete her fieldwork abroad, she was awarded the Wenner-Gren Foundation Doctoral Dissertation Fieldwork Grant, the W. M. Bass Endowment and W. Leitner Award offered by the Forensic Anthropology Center, UTK, and the W. K. McClure Scholarship for the Study of World Affairs, UTK.
 She has been working with skeletal remains in Korea, Japan, Thailand and the U.S., and as a part of the National Institute of Justice postdoctoral research, is currently building 3D laser scan data on those populations to extend the applicability of the fully computation age estimation methods to more diverse populations.